rmorshea/labox/docs/src/concepts/registry.md

 list will take precedence.
 This means that if you register a serializer, storage or unpacker with the same name as an existing one, it will override the existing one.
 This is also true for [type inference](#type-inference) where the last serializer

+The order of precedence amongst modules, registries, and explicitly provided keyword arguments is, in increasing order of priority:

+1. Modules loaded from the `modules` argument.
+2. Registries merged from the `registries` argument.
+3. Explicitly provided serializers, storages, unpackers, or storables in the `serializers`, `storages`, `unpackers`, or `storables` arguments.